lackhand/princess/genre/traits.md

   : +1d when you defy a supernatural consequence.
   : +1d when you gather information about a relic of Alembic.

-{:.magic} Magical Transformation
-: With a glass surface and your reflection, you can channel your past life into the present, physically transforming yourself and your appearance until the next time that you sleep.
-  : While you're transformed, gain +1 quantity and +1 quality in combat vs the supernatural.
-How?
-What does that look like?

 Alchemical Affinity
 : You have a knack for one of the alchemical sciences, which you can use to understand and undertake magical projects.
   : When you learn this secret, pick one science to master.